CheckPointSW/CloudGuardIaaS/terraform/azure/nva-into-new-vwan/README.md

-# Check Point CloudGuard Network Security Virtual WAN Terraform deployment for Azure - Public Preview
+# Check Point CloudGuard Network Security Virtual WAN Terraform deployment for Azure

 This Terraform module deploys Check Point CloudGuard Network Security vWAN NVA solution into a new vWAN Hub in Azure.
 As part of the deployment the following resources are created: